-The Department for Transport (DfT) has commissioned the ORR to undertake a stakeholder survey about the impact and effectiveness of the Railways and Other Guided Transport Systems (Safety) Regulations 2006 (ROGS).
+ORR undertook a stakeholder survey about the impact and effectiveness of The Railways and Other Guided Transport Systems (Safety) Regulations 2006 (ROGS).

-We are seeking views from anyone who has a duty under, or is affected by, the provisions established in ROGS as part of the post-implementation review (PIR) that we are carrying out on behalf of the of the Secretary of State for Transport.
+We sought views from anyone who has a duty under, or is affected by, the provisions established in ROGS as part of the post-implementation review (PIR) that ORR carried out on behalf of the of the Secretary of State for Transport.

 The Railways and Other Guided Transport Systems (Safety) Regulations 2006 (ROGS) (S.I.
 2006/599) (as amended) provide the regulatory regime for rail safety in Great Britain, including the mainline railway, metros (including London Underground), tramways, light rail and heritage railways.